efoth/digital-trust-level/README.md

 ## Summary

 Comprehensive networking requires adequate security measures for data and information systems.
 Threats to privacy, integrity and availability of data and systems must be averted.
-The effectiveness of planned security measures should be evaluated before they are implemented.
+The status of digital trust should be checked regularly.

 ## Background